shw1n/political-discourse-framework/README.md

 - Agreeing with one component of a side does not imply total agreement of a side.
 - Separate logical arguments should be recognized as separate.

-## 6. All discussion should strictly be about premises and reasoning
+## 6. All discussion should strictly be about premises (facts) and reasoning
 Views themselves should not be pre-determined or challenged.
 Views should be a **function** of **premises** and **reasoning**.
 If a premise changes, or better reasoning is found, your view should update accordingly.
 E.g:

 ```